DannyGZhang/NFT-market-palce-system-design/designStripe.md

 4. **Referral Program Logic:** Implement the logic to generate, validate, and credit referral codes.

+5. **Credits Usage:** A server-side function will be implemented to deduct credits from the user's balance stored in PostgreSQL, upon their action that triggers NFT minting.

 ### Database Side
-1. **Customer and Subscription Information:** Store basic customer and subscription information in a PostgreSQL database.
-This will serve as our own record and a way to manage application state.
+1. **Customer and Subscription Information:** Basic customer and subscription information will be stored in a PostgreSQL database, serving as our record and a tool to manage application state.

-2. **Referral Data:** Store referral data, such as who referred whom and the status of each referral.
+2. **Referral Data:** Referral data, such as who referred whom and the status of each referral, will be stored.

-3. **Subscription Plan Usage:** Track usage of each subscription plan, including the number of credits used and NFTs minted each month, per user.
+3. **Credits and Subscription Plan Usage:** Each user's credit balance will be stored, alongside tracking of each subscription plan usage, including the number of credits used and NFTs minted each month, per user.

 ### Design Side
-1. **Subscription Management UI:** Design UI elements for subscription management, including plan selection, payment detail entry, and subscription status viewing.
+1. **Subscription Management UI:** UI elements for subscription management will be designed, including plan selection, payment detail entry, and subscription status viewing.

-2. **Referral Program UI:** Design UI elements for the referral program, including referral code entry, code display, and referral status viewing.
+2. **Referral Program UI:** UI elements for the referral program will be designed, including referral code entry, code display, and referral status viewing.

 ## Software Design Diagram